 The validation letter should include a request for the collector to explain if the debt is still within the applicable statute of limitations.
 The debt collector cannot collect the debt when a statute of limitations passes.
 The letter should seek information on how the collector determined the limitations date and whether the debt is still within that time frame.

-Many collectors try to collect old debts, many of which are past the statute of limitations, hoping you’ll simply pay the bill without knowing your rights.
+Many collectors try to collect old debts, many past the statute of limitations, hoping you’ll simply pay the bill without knowing your rights.
 The debt validation letter forces the collector to inform you about the statute of limitations in your particular situation.